HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

   )
 }}

-### H3 considerations and concerns
+### HTTP/3 considerations and concerns

 While many of the upsides of HTTP/3 have been discussed, there are also some concerns and criticisms that have been raised.
-Many developers are only now comfortable with the changes introduced from HTTP/2, after having to roll back many web performance workarounds to overcome the limitations from HTTP/1.1, as those workarounds later became [anti-patterns](http://bit.ly/http2-opt) in HTTP/2.
+Many developers are only now comfortable with the changes introduced from HTTP/2, after having to roll back many web performance workarounds to overcome the limitations from HTTP/1.1, as those workarounds later became <a hreflang="en" href="https://docs.google.com/presentation/d/1r7QXGYOLCh4fcUq0jDdDwKJWNqWK1o4xMtYpKZCJYjM/present?slide=id.p19">anti-patterns</a> in HTTP/2.

 In some cases, developers and site owners may argue that the incremental gains from HTTP/3 may not be worth major upgrades to their web servers.
 Particularly when HTTP/3 hasn't solved all the problems identified in HTTP/2, such as prioritization or effective use of server push.
 As such, adoption may be driven at the CDN level, and not within web applications.
-This may particularly be the case if some web frameworks may not support HTTP/3, or be blocked by OpenSSL.
+This may particularly be the case if some servers may not support HTTP/3 or be blocked by lack of OpenSSL support.

 As discussed throughout this chapter, QUIC relies on the UDP protocol.
 With the introduction of HTTP/3, UDP traffic is due to increase across the web.
 However, currently UDP is often used as an attack vector, such as those in a <a hreflang="en" href="https://blog.cloudflare.com/reflections-on-reflections/">reflection attack</a>.
 QUIC does have some <a hreflang="en" href="https://datatracker.ietf.org/doc/html/draft-ietf-quic-transport-27#section-8.1">protection mechanisms</a> in place, but this may mean changes to the way UDP is treated across the web, and the amount of UDP traffic allowed on some networks and firewalls.
 In the same instance, there may be adoption pushback in cases where TCP headers and the unencrypted parts of the packet are used by firewalls and other <a hreflang="en" href="https://en.wikipedia.org/wiki/Middlebox">middleboxes</a> across the web.
 As QUIC encrypts more parts of the packet, there is less visibility for inspection on the packet, and may limit how these middleboxes operate, including the ability to do additional security checks.